mbuilov/memstack/README.md

     ```

     _**Tip**_:
-    to view other possible values of OS, CPU or TARGET variables, undefine them.
+    to view other possible values of OS, CPU or TARGET variables, do not define them.

     If make target is not specified, default target _all_ (compile the library) will be built.